 Want the flexibility to study several subjects?
-Thinking of pursuing specialized professional and graduate studies such as law school, teachers college, master's degree, or an MBA?
+Thinking of pursuing further education as law, education, business, or a master's degree?
 A Bachelor of Arts degree may be the perfect fit for you.

 You'll gain expertise in your chosen major as well as a breadth of knowledge in many subjects – and learn to apply age-old knowledge to today’s most important problems.
 It’s also the best way to become a free thinker and life-long learner.

-A Bachelor of Arts (BA) is an undergraduate degree that focuses on subjects within the liberal arts, humanities, social sciences, languages and culture, and fine arts.
-A bachelor’s degree consists of 30-40 university-level courses and is usually the first degree you would earn at university upon completing high school.
+A Bachelor of Arts (BA) is a university degree that focuses on subjects within the liberal arts, humanities, social sciences, languages and culture, and fine arts.
+A bachelor’s degree is usually the first degree you would earn at university upon completing high school and normally takes three to four years to complete.
 Many programs give you the flexibility to choose many of your courses to suit your interests.

 It's one of the most frequently-awarded degrees.
-Similar degrees include Bachelor of Science, Bachelor of Mathematics, and Bachelor of Environmental Studies.
+Similar degrees include Bachelor of Science (BSc), Bachelor of Mathematics (BMath), and Bachelor of Environmental Studies (BES).

-What do you study in a Bachelor of Arts?
+What do you study in a Bachelor of Arts (BA)?